• Skip to primary navigation

 Steps 5 and 6 showing adding the sparkling wine and garnishing with a citrus wheel.

-Step 5: Top with prosecco (or other sparkling wine).
+Step 5: Top with champagne or sparkling wine.

-Step 6 (optional): Garnish with dried citrus, if desired.
+Step 6 (optional): Garnish with fresh or dried citrus wheel, if desired.

-The major difference is that a French 75 is made with gin and a French 95 is made with bourbon.
+There is an overlap of most components of each drink.
+The major difference is that a French 75 is made with gin and a French 95 is the original’s bourbon rendition.
 You can also use whiskey as well.
 (Bourbon is just one type of American whiskey.)

-Why do they call it a French 75 (or French 95)?
+Why do they call it a French 75 (or a French 95)?

-A French 75 is a classic cocktail that was named after the 75mm used in the World War I era by the French military because the drink packed quite the punch.
-French 95s are a variation of the French 75 that uses bourbon instead of gin.
+A French 75 is a classic cocktail named after the 75mm used in the WWI era by the French military because the drink packed quite the punch.
+French 95’s just like the original cocktail pack just as much of a kick.

 Coupe glass reflecting light onto a wood cutting board.